worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 This is pretty good for an engine, which we could integrate into a text / chat app, or perhaps a word processor or another project.
 But can we do something else right now just for fun?

 What if we keep feeding the last `depth` number of words in the phrase back into the autocomplete, to try see if it can come up with not just one next word, but a complete sentence?
-This would kind of be like the game where you just keep selecting autocomplete words your phone suggests to come up with a nonsense sentence.
+This would kind of be like the game where you just keep selecting autocomplete words your phone suggests, to come up with a nonsense sentence.

 Let's create a new function, `create_sentence` that does this: